 But we definitely recognize how precious our community is and so we want to make sure that we're not going to bring people into it who are going to be unnecessarily disruptive to it.

 Peter: What are some warning signs that might cause you to say no to a founder?

 Tom: The biggest thing is really close mindedness.
 You know obviously the program itself is very heavily centered around mentorship and education and if you are fairly close minded to the things that we have to say or the people that we're going to expose you to you're not going to get a lot of value out of the program.

 Being open minded.
 Being inquisitive.
 The best people are people who are both interested and interesting.
-People you can sit down at dinner party they're interested in what you have to say and they're interesting people to talk to because they have unique perspectives and different opinions.
-You know close minded people aren't interested in what you have to say "we're hearing your opinion" because close minded people have less interesting opinions because they've shut themselves off to you know close minded people just aren't as interesting.
+People you can sit down at dinner party.
+They're interested in what you have to say and they're interesting people to talk to because they have unique perspectives and different opinions.
+You know close minded people aren't interested in what you have to say or hearing your opinion, because close minded people have less interesting opinions because they've shut themselves off to you.
+Close minded people just aren't as interesting.
 They've not been exposed to a wide array of interesting things.

 Peter: Ok so this is really interesting because I think it ties back to what you said way back when about developing your own sense for people.
 You said I try to keep a wide aperture.
 And one of my own pieces of learning was building a good intuition for the qualities of a good founder.
 You've named two of them.
 The first is don't be a dick.
 The second is look for folks that are curious and open minded.
 Any other traits that you look for in founders?

 Tom: I mean there are a whole host of traits like technical ability, strategic sense, understanding their own market, management abilities there are a whole host of things.
 One of the big things that I personally look for is passion and conviction.
 You know I say it's nice to have people who are open minded but that doesn't mean you want people who are kind of easily swayed.